dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 ## Batch correction

 > TBD: We will correct between in vivo, ex vivo, & nuc seq.
 Students will correct between in vivo & ex vivo.
+> The Seurat v2 paper (Butler et al, 2018) claims to have a batch normalization method that beats ComBat & limma.
+Do we use that?

 ### Save Data for Next Lesson